Use image views

 2. Click the Set as Focus Image button in the Image Metadata Table.

 This button is only enabled when an image is selected in the Image Metadata Table.
-This option will not be visible when connected to an Oriented Imagery layer.
+This option is not visible when connected to an Oriented Imagery layer.

-A split view of the selected image appears in both Map Panel and Focus Panel.
-If the selected image is within your current extent, you will remain at your current map extent.
-If the selected image is outside of your current extent, you will be zoomed to the extent of the image.
+A split view of the selected image appears in both the Map Panel and the Focus Panel.
+If the selected image is within the current extent, it remains at the current map extent.
+If the selected image is outside of the current extent, it zooms to the extent of the image.
 All imagery, other than the selected image, is turned off in the Map Panel, allowing you to focus on the selected image.

 Note: